ReproNim/module-dataprocessing/_episodes/02-concepts.md

 >
 > > ## Solution
 > >
 > > 1.
-Compact and structured representation of analysis
+Compact and structured representation of analysis.
 > > 2.
-Can be reused with minimal changes
+Can be reused with minimal changes.
 > > 3.
 Many dataflow tools can be used across different environments.
 > > 4.
 The tools take care of data management.
 > > 5.
 Many dataflow tools support distributed execution of steps.